PowerShell/vscode-powershell/docs/azure_data_studio/README_FOR_MARKETPLACE.md

 In the Extensions pane, search for "PowerShell" extension and install it there.
 You will get notified automatically about any future extension updates!

-You can also install a VSIX package from our [Releases page](https://github.com/PowerShell/vscode-powershell/releases) by following the
+You can also install a VSIX package from our [releases page](https://github.com/PowerShell/vscode-powershell/releases) by following the
 [Install from a VSIX](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix) instructions.
 The easiest way is through the command line: